Jadens-arc/Jadens-arc/README.md

-p.s.
-My logo is my initials, try to see it if you can.
+p.s. my logo is my initials, try to see it if you can.